The Jungle Book (2016 film): Critical response

-However, some reviewers criticized the perceived inconsistent tone of the film and the director's indecision to stick to one vision.
+However, some reviewers criticized the inconsistent tone of the film and the director's indecision to stick to one vision.
 The New York Times' Manohla Dargis was less enthusiastic.
-Sam C. Mac of Slant Magazine wrote, "Jon Favreau draws heavily on his film's animated predecessor for plot, characterizations, songs, and set pieces, but doesn't know how to fit these familiar elements into his own coherent vision".
+Sam C. Mac of Slant Magazine wrote: "Jon Favreau draws heavily on his film's animated predecessor for plot, characterizations, songs, and set pieces, but doesn't know how to fit these familiar elements into his own coherent vision".
 Josh Spiegel of Movie Mezzanine also echoed these feelings, saying that the film "stumbles because the people involved aren't willing to fully commit to either making a near-shot-for-shot remake or going in a completely different direction".
-Rene Rodriguez of the Miami Herald felt that the movie was soulless, writing that "The better these talking beasts look, the more the film resembles a gorgeous screen saver.
+Rene Rodriguez of the Miami Herald felt that the film was soulless, writing that "the better these talking beasts look, the more the film resembles a gorgeous screen saver.
 You admire The Jungle Book, but you can't lose yourself in it".

 Accolades

-Sequel
+Future

-Following the film's financial and critical success, the studio has begun working on a sequel.
+Following the film's financial and critical success, the studio began working on a sequel.
 Jon Favreau and Justin Marks were in talks to return as director and writer, respectively, while Brigham Taylor was confirmed to be returning as producer.
-Shortly after the release of the film, Favreau and Marks signed on to direct and write the sequel, and it could potentially have a release sometime in late 2019 and would have been shot back-to-back with Favreau's remake of The Lion King.
-But on March 21, 2017, it was reported that the sequel was put on hold so that Favreau would have to focus mainly on The Lion King.
-By January 2018, Marks finished an early draft for the sequel, which he said will "go further through" Kipling's material, as well as feature elements of Bill Peet's rejected drafts for the 1967 film.
-On October 17, 2018, Neel Sethi confirmed that he will reprise his role as Mowgli in the sequel.
+It would potentially have been released sometime in late 2019, and would have been shot back-to-back with Favreau's remake of The Lion King.
+By March 2017, the sequel had been put on hold so that Favreau could focus on The Lion King.
+By January 2018, Marks had finished an early draft for the sequel, which he said would "go further through" Rudyard Kipling's material, as well as feature elements of Bill Peet's rejected drafts for the 1967 film.
+In October 2018, Neel Sethi confirmed that he would reprise his role as Mowgli in the sequel.
+Since 2018, the project has been on indefinite hold.